A friend of

 Blue Ridge Parkway Association.
 If

-you’re driving near any of the Parkway’s 469 miles from North
+you’re driving near any of the Parkway’s 469 miles from

-Carolina to West
+Carolina to

-Virginia , you can get milepost by milepost ideas for
+Virginia, you can get milepost by milepost ideas for

 nearby fishing, bicycling, camping, hiking, attractions and

-accommodations.
-In Virginia , the guidebook led us to Peaceful
+Virginia, the guidebook led us to Peaceful

 Heart Alpaca Farm near mile marker 204 where the field was full of the cavorting